spencejs/Basis/README.md

 + Gives a custom word length and More link to the excerpt.
 + Removes extraneous wrapper from Menus.
 + Adds a shortcode to obfuscate email addresses and turn them into mailto links.
 (Usage: [email]john.doe@mysite.com[/email])
++ Adds helpful classes to the defaul next_posts_page and previous_post_page functions.

 ### /includes/basis-custom.php